 STORY STRUCTURE OF OUTSIDE OVER THERE

-Outside Over There is another picture book with mythical structure.
+Outside Over There is another picture book with mythic structure.
 The whole thing might be Ida’s imagination but that’s neither here nor there.
 She is called to adventure when goblins steal her little sister.
-She goes after the sister, defeats the goblins in a battle, then arrives home a slightly changed person.
+She goes after the sister, defeats the goblins in a big struggle, then arrives home a slightly changed person.

 WHO IS THE MAIN CHARACTER?

 A girl called Ida.
 She looks to be 8-10 years old.
 (Though her feet are unusually huge, imo.)